URI-ABD/cakes-paper/reviewer-response.md

 assumptions should be made clear in the intro and when giving the run time expressions.

+*this is easy to address, and we will do so*

 For example, line 215, does the cost of partitioning of O(n log(n)) depend on the tree being balanced?
 It is an important hypothesis because line 197 states that "the imbalance in the tree is a feature, not a bug, as it reflects the underlying structure of the data".
 That may look like a contradiction.

+*we can address this with the plots that include a balanced tree -- expand 2.1.3, balanced vs unbalanced, dropping off points faster with an unbalanced tree?*

 The cost on line 260 uses \hat{r}, which is a mean radius.
 Now that cost is in expectation (in addition to the balanced tree hypothesis).

+*this is restating the complexity from the CHESS paper, but it's correct that it's an expected cost.
+Worst-case analysis isn't really useful here.*

 Another example, line 326, comes from the minimum with value 2 on line 284.
 If the assumption on the LFD is not satisfied, then an extra log factor would appear in the cost.

+*write in plain english right after eq 2.3, explaining in plain english the rationale for the min(2,x) expansion: namely, we don't think the very low LFD would be representative of what we'd see if we massively increased the radius*

 * The discussion on LFD after its definition line 141 is hard to understand: there are 2 parameters in the definition of LFD (r_1 and r_2), but the discussion seems to imply there is only 1 (a radius r).
 That discussion only seems to make sense after line 163 and the rewrite of the definition 2.1.

+*Right after or in eq 2.1, immediately follow up with the simplified form where r_1 = 2r_2.
+Also drop subscript X, since we're dealing with only one dataset.
+Explain.*

 * Smith-Waterman and Needleman-Wunsch are not distances (unlike Levenshtein and Hamming distances).
 They are dynamic programming algorithms to compute distances like the Levenshtein distance (and others depending on the exact parameters of the algorithms).

+*Correct; fix in language.*

 * The explanation that the augmentation process (starting at line 418) preserves the topological structure of the underlying data is not very convincing.
 This process adds small clouds of points extending in every dimension around existing points.
 That is not quite the same as generating new points that belong to a small dimension manifold in the sample space.

+*We should acknowledge this limitation, and suggest that in future work we would do something like favor augmentation along the first few PCs of the local manifold, but not in scope here.
+This goes in discussion.*

 * Line 467-473: Why are there multiple linear search implementations used as ground truth?
 These different implementation are apparently used to evaluate